Whale Shark Size Comparison: The Largest Shark

 Largest predatory shark versus largest shark: it’s a tough competition, for sure.
 However, this time, it’s safe to say the whale shark wins – just by a fin.

-Great White sharks didn’t earn their name for no reason.
-These top oceanic predators can grow to an outstanding 21 feet in length and can weigh as much as 5,000 pounds.
-That’s around twice a 10-foot shipping container that you may see on a boat.
+Great white sharks didn’t earn their name for no reason.
+These top oceanic predators can grow to nearly 20 feet in length and can weigh as much as 4,400 pounds.
+That’s about twice the weight of a 10-foot shipping container you might see on a boat.

 However, while they earned their place as largest predatory shark for sure, they don’t come close to the whale shark.
 In fact, while they’re not too far off in terms of length, it can take nearly 8 of the largest great white sharks to weigh the same as one large adult whale shark.